 Architects: ARE Arquitectura en Estudio, Bogotá

-Metal constructions: CYQ Group Ltda, Bogotá
+Metal construction: CYQ Group Ltda, Bogotá

-Steel Profil Systems: Jansen VISS Basic, Economy 50
+Steel profile systems used: Jansen VISS Basic, Economy 50

-Supplier: PerfilArq Colombia SAS, Bogotá
+System supplier: PerfilArq Colombia SAS, Bogotá

+Manufacturer: Jansen AG, Oberriet, Switzerland

-Text: Anne Marie Ring, DE-Munich, Germany
+Text: Anne Marie Ring, Munich, Germany

 Photos: Jairo Llano – LlanoFotografia, Bogotá

-Copyright: Jansen AG, CH-Oberriet, Switzerland
+Copyright: Jansen AG, Oberriet, Switzerland

-The editorial use of the illustrations is bound to the present project report.
+The editorial use of the illustrations is tied to this press release.

 Captions:

-pic_01: The new administration building of Ciudad Bolivar accommodates all essential offices and authorities as well as numerous offices of municipal and social service providers under a common roof.
-The combination with the cable car terminal results in a previously unknown closeness to the citizen.
-Largely glazed façades underline the public character of the ensemble.
-The architects chose steel profile systems from Jansen to implement the various steel and glass structures due to their reliable functionality and durability.
+pic_01: Ciudad Bolivar’s new administrative building houses all the key administrative bodies and authorities under just one roof.
+It also contains the offices of numerous providers of municipal and social services.
+The link with the cable car station makes these offices much more accessible and visible for the public.
+The largely glazed façades emphasise the public character of this construction.
+The architects chose Jansen’s steel profile systems to bring their steel and glass designs to life as they can be relied on for their functionality and durability.

-pic_02: The connection of administration building and cable car terminal presents itself as a mighty solitaire as firm as a rock made of concrete, steel and glass, which stands out from the colourful sea of houses, visible from afar.
+pic_02: The combination of the cable car station and the administrative building appears to be a single impressive edifice made of concrete, steel and glass, which can be seen from a long distance away, emerging from the colourful sea of houses.

-pic_03: The two buildings are completely independent, although they flow easily from one structure to the other.
-The principal access is very pedestrian friendly, even for people with disabilities or reduced mobility.
+pic_03: The two buildings are completely separate, although they flow very smoothly from one structure to the other.
+The main entrance is very pedestrian friendly, even for people with disabilities or reduced mobility.

-pic 04: Ground floor: Façade in Economy 50 steel system (doors and fixed glazing); doors with panic evacuation systems.
-Above: VISS Basic curtain wall (with inlaid windows of Economy 50).
+pic 04: Ground floor: Façade using Economy 50 steel system (doors and fixed glazing); doors with panic locking systems.
+Above: VISS Basic curtain wall (with integrated Economy 50 system).
 The steel structure supports the sunshade system made from concrete slats.

-pic_05: The grid of the external sun protection determined the size of the glass elements, which are usually 1.20 m x 2.40 m.
+pic_05: The external sun protection grid determined the size of the glass elements, which are generally 1.20 m x 2.40 m.

-pic_06: The determing factors for choosing Jansen Steel Systems were the reliable functionality and durability which they offer in highly frequented public buildings as Super Cade Manitas.
+pic_06: The determining factors for choosing Jansen steel systems were the robustness and long-term functionality that they provide for heavily frequented public buildings such as SuperCADE Manitas.

-pic_07: The versatile modular system from Jansen VISS also enabled the seamless transition from the façade to the roof glazing..
+pic_07: The versatile and modular Jansen VISS system also enabled the seamless transition from the façade to the roof glazing.

 Editorial contacts: